Psychotherapy & Counselling in central Cheltenham, Gloucestershire, with Dr Lesley McGown

 Often people reach a stage in their lives when they begin to question who they really are.
 Through psychotherapy they seek help to better understand themselves, to enhance the relationship that they have with themselves - and thus with others - and to discover what is most meaningful in their lives.
 As Nietzsche reminds us: “That you feel something to be right may have its cause in your never having thought much about yourself and in your blindly having accepted what has been labelled right since your childhood.”

 Others have sought help when the lingering emotional effects of trauma have become too much, profoundly impacting their well-being.
 Feelings of fear, anxiety and hypervigilance have become ingrained, leading to difficulties in trusting others, forming relationships and feeling safe.
-(I write more about understanding trauma on the next page.)

 ‘Being able to feel safe with other people is probably the single most important aspect of mental health; safe connections are fundamental to meaningful and satisfying lives.’
 (Bessel A. van der Kolk)